lewissbaker/cppcoro/README.md

 	// Wait until the specified targetSequence number has been published.
 	//
-	// If the operation does not complete synchonously then the awaiting
+	// If the operation does not complete synchronously then the awaiting
 	// coroutine is resumed on the specified scheduler.
 Otherwise, the
 	// coroutine continues without suspending.
 	//